 The purpose of the bedrock evaluation was to develop a bedrock elevation database for the southern portion of the Tucson basin using well and borehole data and to construct a bedrock elevation contour map.
 Figure 3 is a contour map of subsurface bedrock elevations based on a geostatistical interpretation of bedrock depth data from wells and boreholes.

 Hydraulic test data were compiled and evaluated to verify the hydraulic properties of the basin fill and bedrock in the vicinity of the PDSTI.
 As reported in Appendix A, pumping test and slug test data were obtained from the reports of various hydrologic studies conducted in the PDSTI and Green Valley area.
 HGC analyzed data from pumping tests and slug tests to verify aquifer hydraulic properties including transmissivity and hydraulic conductivity data reported in the Work Plan.
-Appendix A contains summary tables with the results of the hydraulic test analyses.
-The hydraulic properties data reported in the Work Plan were determined to be suitable for use in aquifer characterization.
+HGC's review of the hydraulic data found that most estimate were made using appropriate methods, could be replicated, and were consistent with the range of values previously determined for similar materials.
+Tables A.3 and A.4 of Appendix A compare the results of the hydraulic test analyses conducted under Task 2.1 and hydraulic conductivity estimates reported by the Work Plan (Table A.5).
+These comparisons show that the hydraulic properties data reported in the Work Plan are suitable for use in aquifer characterization.
+The Aquifer Characterization Report hydraulic properties of the basin fill and bedrock are described further in Section 3.2.3 which discusses sulfate transport.